 - Sodium Nitrate is used to preserve color and flavor processed meat such as bacon, ham and hot dogs.
 However it will transform during high heat cooking in to a cancer promoting compound.
 According to studies, people who consumed the most processed meats (hot dogs and sausage) showed a 67% increased risk of pancreatic cancer over those who consumed little or no meat products.

-- BHA/BHT is an antioxidant used to preserve food by preventing them from oxidizing.
+- BHA/BHT is used to preserve food by preventing them from oxidizing.
 It keeps food and oils from going rancid and is found in cereals, potato chips, chewing gum and vegetable oils.
 The structure of BHA or BHT will change during the process of preserving food and may form a compound that reacts within the bodies of some people.

 - Propyl Gallate is used along with BHT in meat products, soup bases and chewing gum to prevent fats from spoiling.
 Animal studies suggest a link to cancer.